conechmuadong/2324-Spring-INT3402-Compiler/Assignment1/README.md

 ## File structure

-- The `grammar.txt` contains definitions for context-free grammar for the UPL.
+- The `Context-free grammar.md` contains definitions for context-free grammar for the UPL.
 - Source code for the built-from-scratch scanner and the C/C++ FLEX scanner is included in `./src` folder.
 - `./out` folder contains binary files of above scanners.
 - `./example` contains the example input file and example output file for the scanners.